AI Agent Index

 Pros

-• Action-level DMS integration creates and updates documents in iManage, NetDocuments, and SharePoint -- not a read-only research tool, Harvey participates in the full document lifecycle of a legal matter
+• Action-level DMS integration creates, reads, and updates documents in iManage, NetDocuments, and SharePoint with research grounded in Westlaw and LexisNexis: Harvey participates in the full document lifecycle of legal matters rather than operating as a standalone research tool.

 Limitations

-• Deployment requires 4-12 weeks including firm security review, custom configuration, and integration work -- not a tool teams can activate and evaluate quickly, which creates friction for firms weighing AI adoption decisions
+• Deployment requires 4 to 12 weeks including firm security review, custom model configuration, DMS integration, and attorney training: not a tool teams can activate and evaluate quickly, creating friction for firms weighing AI adoption against faster-deploying alternatives.

 Frequently asked questions